Learning on

 John Aldridge

-MemSEC Director
+MCM MemSEC

-MemSEC Program Coordinator
+Program Coordinator

 Group of children wearing life jackets sitting in a boat cabin with a water view in the background.